Waterloo-Data-Science-Club/waterloodatascience/README.md

 cd waterloodatascience
 bundle install
 ```
-You can then view your site locally by running `bundle exec jekyll serve`.
+You can then view your site locally by running `bundle exec jekyll serve`

+or simply run the script `serve.sh`

 #### Mobile Testing